-How I Uncovered the Truth about my Toddlerhood Part 10: My Life Falls Apart
+Part 10: How I Uncovered the Truth about my Toddlerhood : My Life Falls Apart

-Throughout my life, I believed I had lived a cosseted childhood shared only with my siblings, parents and occasionally Nan.
-I suffered intrusive thoughts and a secret fantasy world fueled by a childhood familiar which I called Aidan.
+But I hadn't had a cosseted childhood at all.
+In fact, the opposite.
+I suffered intrusive thoughts and a secret fantasy world fuelled by a childhood familiar which I called Aidan.
 I explained my odd experiences to growing up in a chaotic household with a mentally ill father and depressive mother.
 Cramped living conditions and poverty created further challenges.
-I am ok with this and have come to terms with it.
-In fact, I have learned valuable life lessons.
+I am ok with this and have come to terms with it.The Memory That Returned After 50 Years

-My mother’s half-brother Uncle Dan had lived in our cottage for over a year in 1968.
+However, a series of events would reveal that my lifelong passion for novel-writing was in fact fuelled by toddlerhood trauma of seeing my twin Eve's bloodied face after an accident with glass.
+We were both just 4.
+Nonetheless, I would soon learn that Eve’s accident merely formed a portal to earlier, more horrific traumas of when I was 3.My mother’s half-brother Uncle Dan had lived in our cottage for over a year in 1968.
 I was only 3 at the time and assumed he had nothing to do with me.
-However, after gleaning my novels, I discovered recurrent scenes of sex abuse, rape and smothering all over the place.
+However, after gleaning my novels, I discovered recurrent scenes of sex abuse and smothering all over the place.
 I hadn’t noticed because I was looking only for broken bottles and disfigured faces - things to do with Eve's accident.
 I also believed I was simply writing ‘dark fiction.’

 On seeing Eve’s anesthetized form on her return from hospital, I had seen a man’s face rise in my chest.
 This bizarre experience is known as a somatic memory, which means a body part stores the memory rather than the brain alone.
 The man’s face had been Uncle Dan’s.
 I hadn’t realized at the time, not understanding what I was experiencing.

 One particular scene in my novel Nadia would finally trigger a horrific memory of what had happened to me when I was 3.
 The scenes were factual recounts dressed up as fiction and taken out of context.
 Adults replace the parts of children.
-The manner in which I described a woman wiping blood from her hands
+The manner in which I described a woman wiping blood from her hands had triggered the memory.
+I had just read about a character almost choking to death after another character, based upon Uncle Dan, had entered the scene.I now have the terrible memory of being suffocated at the age of 3.
+I haven’t seen it for almost 50 years.

 “My twin Eve and I had been playing in our bedroom.
 He climbed onto my bed.
 Being only 3, I had believed this adult was doing something routine.
 His dark face loomed against the ceiling.